 8300€/m2

-Living close to nature in Madrid
+Living in Madrid close to nature

 Retiro

-- Retiro Park and lake
+- Retiro Park and its lake

 - Crystal Palace

-- Prado Museum nearby
+- The Prado Museum nearby

-6.550 €/m2
+6,550 €/m2

 Chamartín